agbowlin/lib-json/docs/_coverpage.md

 # lib-json <small>0.1.0</small>

-> A replacment for JavaScript's standard JSON functions
+> A replacment for JavaScript's standard JSON functions, and more!

 - Simple and lightweight (~10kB)
 - 100% JavaScript - No dependencies